 This brings up an important concept – Dollar Cost Averaging.

 Quite simply, dollar cost averaging is when you invest a regular amount of money, at regular intervals.
 Many people choose to invest a set amount of money each month.
-A good example of this is automatic investing through your Thrift Savings Plan, 401k, or other allotments.
+An excellent example of this is automatic investing through your Thrift Savings Plan, 401k, Roth IRA, or other allotments.

-Dollar Cost Averaging helps you invest consistently with whatever amount of money you can afford to invest with.
-And since you are investing consistently, you are able to take advantage of any opportunities when the prices drop.
+Dollar-Cost Averaging helps you invest consistently with whatever amount of money you can afford to invest with.
+And since you are investing consistently, you can take advantage of any opportunities when the prices drop.

 Buying Shares in Mutual Funds and Index Funds

-Many banks have an investment arm that you can easily move money to for investments.
+Many banks have an investment arm that you can quickly move money for investments.
 You can also buy shares of funds directly from the mutual fund companies, such as Vanguard or Fidelity.
 Many mutual funds and brokerage firms require a $500 initial deposit to begin investing.

 If you’re a brand new investor, those minimums amounts may be out of reach.
 But, some mutual funds and index funds waive the account minimums if you set up automatic monthly investments.
 Many have small monthly recurring payment options, as low as $25 to $50 a month in many cases.

 There are other options to help you start investing if you’re particularly nervous about doing it on your own.
 You may like Robo Advisors such as Betterment or Wealthfront that help make it easy for you to get started investing with minimal cost and take most of the decisions out of your hands.

 Both are companies that use computer models and algorithms to find the best investment mix for you based on your age, goals, income, and taxes.
 They provide recommendations and help you invest your money.